- What is a CLIA Waiver by Application?

 - Review the following guidances:

-- Consider submitting planned protocols or study designs though the Q-Submission process to obtain the FDA’s feedback prior to conducting a clinical study to support a CW.
+- Consider submitting planned protocols or study designs though a Pre-Submission to obtain the FDA’s feedback prior to conducting a clinical study to support a CW.
+Please see the following guidance for more information about Pre-Submissions:

 - Assemble the application.
 Recommended contents of a CW include, but are not limited to, the following: